dragonman164/Password-Generator-in-Python/README.md

 Generate big Passwords which are impossible to Brute force

-# Usage: python Passwordgenerator1.py or pyhton Passwordgenerator.py
+# Usage: python Passwordgenerator1.py or python Passwordgenerator.py

 # Instructions